gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

    Varyings are a way for a vertex shader to pass data to a fragment shader.
-Depending on what is being rendered, points, lines, or triangles, the values set on a varying by a vertex shader will be iterpolated executing the fragment shader.
+Depending on what is being rendered, points, lines, or triangles, the values set on a varying by a vertex shader will be interpolated while executing the fragment shader.

 ## WebGL Hello World